weida0715/OOAD-KwazamChess/README.md

 ## Design Patterns

-1. MVC (Mandatory)
+### 1. MVC (Mandatory)
 Ensures a separation of concerns:
-    Model: Contains game logic, board state, and piece behaviors.
+- **Model**: Contains game logic, board state, and piece behaviors.
-    View: Displays the game board and UI components.
+- **View**: Displays the game board and UI components.
-    Controller: Handles user input and communicates changes between the View and Model.
+- **Controller**: Handles user input and communicates changes between the View and Model.

-2. Strategy Pattern
+### 2. Strategy Pattern
-Use the Strategy Pattern for piece movement logic.
-Each piece (e.g., Ram, Biz, Tor, etc.) can have its own movement strategy encapsulated in a separate class.
+The **Strategy Pattern** is used to define a family of algorithms, allowing a piece to choose its movement strategy at runtime.
+In your project, classes like `BizMovement` and `RamMovement` encapsulate different movement behaviors, letting each piece use its specific movement logic without hardcoding it in the piece itself.

-3. Factory Pattern
+### 3. Factory Pattern
-Use the Factory Pattern to create game pieces dynamically.
-This is especially useful when initializing the board or loading a saved game.

-4. Template Method Pattern
-Use the Template Method for the game's turn logic, which is common for both players but may have slight variations for player-specific logic (e.g., flipping the board).
+The **Factory Pattern** is used to create objects without exposing the creation logic to the client.
+In your project, the `KwazamPieceFactory` class is responsible for creating different types of game pieces (like `Biz`, `Ram`, `Tor`), hiding the complexity of object creation from the controller or model.

-5. Singleton Pattern
+### 4. Singleton Pattern
-Use the Singleton Pattern for the GameManager to ensure there is only one active game instance managing the state.
+The **Singleton Pattern** ensures that a class has only one instance, providing a global point of access.
+In your project, the `KwazamController` follows this pattern to ensure there is only one instance of the controller, which manages the interaction between the model and the view.

-6. Composite Pattern
+### 5. Composite Pattern
-Use the Composite Pattern for the board, where the board can aggregate multiple squares, and each square can aggregate pieces.
+The **Composite Pattern** allows individual objects and compositions of objects to be treated uniformly.
+In your project, the `KwazamBoard` can contain individual pieces and manage them together, letting the board and pieces be treated in the same way when updating or rendering the game state.

 ## Folder Structure

     .
-    ├── App.java                          # Entry point of the application
-    ├── controller/
-    │   ├── KwazamController.java          # Mediates communication between Model and View
-    ├── model/
-    │   ├── KwazamBoard.java              # Composite: Represents the board as a collection of BoardSquares
-    │   ├── KwazamBoardSquare.java        # Represents individual squares on the board
-    │   ├── KwazamGameManager.java        # Manages game state, player turns, and logic
-    │   ├── TurnLogic.java                # Template Method for defining the turn sequence
-    │   ├── PlayerTurn.java               # Concrete class for player-specific turn logic
-    │   ├── pieces/
-    │   │   ├── KwazamPiece.java          # Abstract base class for all pieces
-    │   │   ├── Ram.java                  # Specific piece subclass (moves forward, reverses at edge)
-    │   │   ├── Biz.java                  # Specific piece subclass (L-shaped movement)
-    │   │   ├── Tor.java                  # Switches to Xor after 2 turns (orthogonal movement)
-    │   │   ├── Xor.java                  # Switches to Tor after 2 turns (diagonal movement)
-    │   │   ├── Sau.java                  # Game-ending piece (moves one step in any direction)
-    │   ├── movements/
-    │   │   ├── MovementStrategy.java     # Strategy Pattern interface for movement
-    │   │   ├── OrthogonalMovement.java   # Movement in orthogonal directions
-    │   │   ├── DiagonalMovement.java     # Movement in diagonal directions
-    │   │   ├── LShapedMovement.java      # L-shaped (knight-like) movement
-    │   │   ├── StepMovement.java         # Single-step movement
-    │   ├── utils/
-    │   │   ├── KwazamConstants.java      # Static constants like board size, piece types
-    │   │   ├── KwazamPieceFactory.java   # Factory Pattern for creating pieces
-    │   │   ├── GameFileHandler.java      # Handles saving/loading games
-    │   ├── exceptions/
-    │   │   ├── InvalidMoveException.java # Exception for invalid moves
-    │   │   ├── GameStateException.java   # Exception for illegal game states
-    ├── view/
-    │   ├── KwazamView.java               # Main game window (JFrame)
-    │   ├── BoardPanel.java               # Displays the board and pieces
-    │   ├── MenuBar.java                  # Contains dropdown menus (e.g., New Game, Quit)
-    │   ├── StartGameDialog.java          # Dialog to input player names for a new game
-    │   ├── PausePanel.java               # Blurs the screen and shows "Pause" overlay
-    │   ├── SavedGamesDialog.java         # Lists saved games to load from
-    │   ├── KwazamHelper.java             # Utility to visually highlight valid moves on the board
-    ├── README.md                         # Instructions and game documentation
+    ├── audio
+    │   ├── capture.wav
+    │   └── move.wav
+    ├── controller
+    │   └── KwazamController.java
+    ├── data
+    │   └── savegame.txt
+    ├── images
+    │   ├── b_biz.png
+    │   ├── b_ram.png
+    │   ├── b_sau.png
+    │   ├── b_tor.png
+    │   ├── b_xor.png
+    │   ├── r_biz.png
+    │   ├── r_ram.png
+    │   ├── r_sau.png
+    │   ├── r_tor.png
+    │   └── r_xor.png
+    ├── images.zip
+    ├── Main.java
+    ├── model
+    │   ├── board
+    │   │   └── KwazamBoard.java
+    │   ├── KwazamGameManager.java
+    │   ├── movements
+    │   │   ├── BizMovement.java
+    │   │   ├── MovementStrategy.java
+    │   │   ├── RamMovement.java
+    │   │   ├── SauMovement.java
+    │   │   ├── TorMovement.java
+    │   │   └── XorMovement.java
+    │   └── pieces
+    │       ├── Biz.java
+    │       ├── KwazamPieceFactory.java
+    │       ├── KwazamPiece.java
+    │       ├── Ram.java
+    │       ├── Sau.java
+    │       ├── Tor.java
+    │       └── Xor.java
+    ├── README.md
+    ├── utils
+    │   ├── GameFileHandler.java
+    │   ├── KwazamConstants.java
+    │   ├── KwazamPieceColor.java
+    │   ├── KwazamPieceType.java
+    │   └── SoundEffect.java
+    └── view
+        ├── components
+        │   ├── KwazamMenuBar.java
+        │   └── KwazamRenderPiece.java
+        ├── dialogs
+        │   ├── EndGameDialog.java
+        │   ├── QuitGameDialog.java
+        │   ├── SavedGamesDialog.java
+        │   └── StartGameDialog.java
+        ├── KwazamView.java
+        └── panels
+            ├── KwazamBoardPanel.java
+            └── PausePanel.java